 The City entered into a joint operational agreement effective January 1, 1988 with other local governments.
 Under the terms of this agreement, an intergovernmental agency known as Yamhill Communications Agency (YCOM) was established to provide public safety communication services to member jurisdictions.
-At June 30, 2006, YCOM members included Yamhill County, the cities of Amity, Carlton, Lafayette, McMinnville, Sheridan, Willamina, and Yamhill, and the rural fire protection districts of Amity, Carlton, Dayton, McMinnville, Sheridan, Willamina, and Yamhill.
-At June 30, 2006, YCOM had one associate member, the City of Dayton.
+At June 30, 2007, YCOM members included Yamhill County, the cities of Amity, Carlton, Dayton, Lafayette, McMinnville, Sheridan, Willamina, and Yamhill, and the rural fire protection districts of Amity, Carlton, Dayton, McMinnville, Sheridan, Willamina, and Yamhill.

 Funding for YCOM is based on member contributions using a cost-sharing formula and E-911 excise tax collected on telephone exchange access services distributed to cities and counties by the State of Oregon.
 By statute, local entities must pass through E-911 distributions to the local public safety answering point.
-The City paid \$666,700 in member contributions and E-911 pass through and provided to YCOM, at no cost, operational space within the Police Department, including routine maintenance and utilities.
-The City's fire chief served as half-time YCOM director until April 1, 2006, the City Attorney provided legal services through December 14, 2005, and YCOM contracted for accounting and information services with the City through June 30, 2006, for all of which the City received reimbursement.
+The City paid \$649,796 in member contributions and E-911 pass through and provided to YCOM, at no cost, operational space within the Police Department, including routine maintenance and utilities.
 Yamhill County provided, at no cost, a maintenance shop facility, including routine maintenance and utilities.